Rae & equality award winners 24

 • promote race equality and inclusion within the workplace

-• Policies and strategies to identify and close the gaps in inequalities between ethnic minority groups and the majority population
+• Policies and strategies to identify and close the gaps in health inequalities between ethnic minority groups and the majority population

 • Reviewing and revising policies and practices within the workplace to help promote inclusivity and equity for all